vloschiavo/powerwall2/README.md

 ---
 **Wizard**
-You can hit the _"Run Wizard"_ button here and go through the setup.
+You can hit the _"Run Wizard"_ button here and go through the setup (be careful what you change in the wizard).

 `username: <leave this blank as it's ignored (and/or logged)>`